Continuing Education, Participant Feedback & Program Tracks

 Review and Resolution of Program Participant Suggestions and Complaints: The American Art Therapy Association's Conference Program Committee strives for exceptional quality in educational offerings, and wants to provide customer satisfaction with your learning experience.
 All attendees will be given two opportunities to provide feedback including a postconference overall conference evaluation as well as individual session evaluations.
 The Conference Committee carefully reviews and uses participant feedback to continually improve overall program quality.
 If you would like to share a suggestion or a concern, please direct your feedback to the staff at the National Office of the American Art Therapy Association, Barbara Florence via e-mail at firstname.lastname@example.org, and we will work toward achieving a suitable customer response to your inquiry.

 Educational Session Categories - The conference features a vareity of categories of sessions.
 Click here to review the various categories, the format, and style.
+Click here to review the Online Conference Schedule with a search feature.

 Program Tracks - The conference is organized into seven main subject tracks to help participants quickly find areas of interest and make the most of the conference.
 Some of the seven subject tracks also include sub-tracks.
 You can mix and match to attend the presentations that best fit your needs.
 Sessions are marked with a course number that includes the acronym from the program tracks.
 [Ex: TR3206.
 In this example, this course is related to Trauma]